bitovi/academy/src/react/10-context-hooks.md

 }
 ```

 In the example above, we've taken away all of the `ThemeContext` logic and encapsulated it into it's own component `ThemeProvider`.
-This is a very common technique for organizing contexts in a scalable and re-usable way.
+This is a very common technique for organizing contexts in a scalable and reusable way.

 We can take this a step further by exporting a custom hook `useTheme` from this file, which can then be used by nested components like `Button` to access the theme: